cmudig/counterpoint/docs/index.md

 layout: home
 ---

-Counterpoint makes it easy to create beautifully smooth data-driven animations and interactive graphics.
+Counterpoint is a **library of data structures** designed to help create beautifully smooth data-driven animations and interactive graphics.
 It's ideal for developers who are used to working with [D3.js](http://d3js.org/) or other customizable graphics libraries, but need more control and design options for animations.